hazelcast/hazelcast/README.md

 # hazelcast-azure

-This project provides a DiscoveryStrategy for Hazelcast 3.6-RC+1 enabled applications running on Azure.
+This project provides a discovery strategy for Hazelcast 3.6-RC+1 enabled applications running on Azure.
 It will provide all Hazelcast instances by returning VMs within your Azure resource group that are tagged with a specified value.

 ![Architectual diagram](img/azurespi.png)

 # Getting Started

-To add this plugin to your java project, add the following to either you maven pom or gradle configuration.
+To add this plugin to your Java project, add the following lines to either your Maven POM file or Gradle configuration.

-## Gradle
+For Gradle:

 ```
 repositories {